 Just because your dog eats an entire box of chocolates doesn’t mean it’s going to die.
 Some dogs are extremely resilient.
 I mean, alcohol is poisonous to humans, but it can be drunk without immediate death.

 I’ll try to give an idea of how toxic a plant is, rather than a yes/no answer.
-Peace lilies, for example, are REALLY toxic, and so are Dieffenbachia.
+This is a great article on we shouldn’t panic about most houseplants and pets.

 Gosh, what a cheery topic.

 I’ve included rabbits, because I have two.
 I have no idea if I’ll find any information on house rabbits vs. monstera, but we shall see.

 We don’t know.
 Nobody’s eaten enough of them, and scientists haven’t really tested them.
 Research into aroids is practically non-existent.